EdrisT/SublimeLinter-contrib-Powershell/README.md

 If PSScriptAnalyzer is downloaded and installed manually you have to make sure the module is loaded on powershell startup.

-This plugin is only tested on powershell version >5, but probably works with earlier versions also.
+This plugin works on Windows PowerShell 3.0 or greater and PowerShell Core 6.1.0 or greater on Windows/Linux/macOS.
 You can check your powershell version with `$PSVersionTable.PSVersion` from a powershell prompt.

 ## Settings